-Enterprise agreements are negotiated between an employer (or one or more related employers), their employees, and any employee representatives (for example, a union).
-This process is called 'bargaining' and has to follow set rules.
+Employers and employees (or their representatives, like a union) can negotiate for an agreement for their workplace.
+This process is called 'bargaining' and must follow set rules.
 The Fair Work Commission checks and approves agreements.
-For information about making, varying, or terminating an enterprise agreement visit:
+For information about making, varying, or terminating an enterprise agreement visit fwc.gov.au/agreements fairwork.gov.au/transfer-of-business

-fwc.gov.au/agreements